svaksha/pythonidae/Mathematics.md

    **Resources**
    + [Benchmarking HDF5 and BLZ for genotype data storage and access](http://nbviewer.ipython.org/gist/alimanfoo/67fdcf58e364763fd0b6/benchmark_hdf5_blz.ipynb)
    + Matthew Rocklin's blog post on the [`into` function](http://matthewrocklin.com/blog/work/2015/02/03/Into/) being spun off into (pun intended) a separate project that encodes the conversions explicitly as a network.
++ [Boost.NumPy](https://github.com/ndarray/Boost.NumPy) :: The Boost.Python interface for NumPy; in preparation for eventual proposal to Boost (manual mirror of Boost Sandbox SVN).
++ [irlbpy](https://github.com/bwlewis/irlbpy) :: Truncated SVD by implicitly restarted Lanczos bidiagonalization for Python Numpy.
-* [LASS](https://github.com/cvxgrp/lass) :: Linear Algebra for Structured Sparse Matrices.
++ [LASS](https://github.com/cvxgrp/lass) :: Linear Algebra for Structured Sparse Matrices.
-* [La](http://pypi.python.org/pypi/la) :: Larry, the labeled numpy array.
++ [La](http://pypi.python.org/pypi/la) :: Larry, the labeled numpy array.
 The main class of the la package is a labeled array, larry.
 A larry consists of data and labels.
 The data is stored as a NumPy array and the labels as a list of lists (one list per dimension).
 [Source Code](https://github.com/kwgoodman/la).
-* [Numba](http://numba.pydata.org/) → is a pure Python JIT(ted) complier to LLVM to improve and optimize NumPy.
++ [Numba](http://numba.pydata.org/) → is a pure Python JIT(ted) complier to LLVM to improve and optimize NumPy.
-* [numexpr](https://github.com/pydata/numexpr) is a fast numerical array expression evaluator for Python, NumPy, PyTables, pandas, BLZ.
++ [numexpr](https://github.com/pydata/numexpr) is a fast numerical array expression evaluator for Python, NumPy, PyTables, pandas, BLZ.
-* [NumPy](http://www.numpy.org) has support for linear algebra, large multi-dimensional arrays and matrices, along with a large library of high-level mathematical functions to operate on these arrays.
++ [NumPy](http://www.numpy.org) has support for linear algebra, large multi-dimensional arrays and matrices, along with a large library of high-level mathematical functions to operate on these arrays.
-   + **Libraries based on Numpy**
-   + [irlbpy](https://github.com/bwlewis/irlbpy) :: Truncated SVD by implicitly restarted Lanczos bidiagonalization for Python Numpy.
    + __Blogs, Books, Cookbooks, IPYNB's, Slides, Talks, Tutorials, Videos__
    + [CS231n Convolutional Neural Networks for Visual Recognition](https://cs231n.github.io/python-numpy-tutorial/)
    + [100 Numpy tricks](http://www.loria.fr/~rougier/teaching/numpy.100/index.html)